Nidoskull/Hemlore/wiki/World.md

 Many Pokémon have banded together in [Guilds](Guild) to aid those who need help.
 Guilds consist of adventurous Pokémon not afraid of danger if it means they can help keep Pokémon safe.

+# Calendar
+Several calendars are still in use around the world, however most Pokémon are at minimum aware of the Interregional Standard Calendar.
+Some underwater civilizations follow Annuls Kyambrie, for example.

+The Interregional Standard Calendar follows a fifteen-month year.
+One month at the summer solstice is but seven days long, and one month at the winter solstice is, too.
+All other months have twenty-seven days.
+When needed, one extra day is added to the last month of the year, known as [Giratina's Day](Giratina%20(Myth)).
+Weeks are seven days, and days are twenty-four hours long.

 # List of Regions
 ## Alo'lola
 _Main article: [Alo'lola](Alo%27lola)_